 Set a user callback to be called every time a new multistart job finishes.
-Can be used to overwrite the default solution ranking function int XSLP_CC XSLPsetcbmsjobend(XSLPprob Prob, int (XSLP_CC UserFunc)(XSLPprob myProb, void myObject,void pJobObject,const char JobDescription,int Status), void Object);
+Can be used to overwrite the default solution ranking function int XSLP_CC XSLPsetcbmsjobend(XSLPprob prob, int (XSLP_CC msjobend)(XSLPprob cbprob, void cbdata,void jobdata,const char jobdesc,int p_status), void data);

-Prob The current SLP problem.
-UserFunc The function to be called when a new multistart job is created myProb The problem passed to the callback function. myObject The user-defined object passed as Object to XSLPsetcbmsjobend. pJobObject Job specific user-defined object, as specified in by the multistart job creating API functions.
-JobDescript ion The description of the problem as specified in by the multistart job creating API functions.
-Status User return status variable: 0 - use the default evaluation of the finished job 1 - disregard the result and continue 2 - stop the multistart search
+prob The current SLP problem. msjobend The function to be called when a new multistart job is created cbprob The problem passed to the callback function. cbdata The user-defined object passed as data to XSLPsetcbms jobend. jobdata Job specific user-defined object, as specified in by the multistart job creating API functions. jobdesc The description of the problem as specified in by the multistart job creating API functions. p_status User return status variable: 0 - use the default evaluation of the finished job 1 - disregard the result and continue 2 - stop the multistart search data User data passed to the callback function.